-Apart from being an official language, there are other reasons why Hebrew is important today.
+Apart from being the official language, there are other reasons why Hebrew is important today.
 One obvious reason is that a knowledge of the original text enriches a modern Bible translation.
 Another reason for studying Hebrew is found in Bible prophecy, which says that this ancient Canaanite language will soon be a common language in the Middle East, and especially in the Millennial Age to come:

 In that day five cities in the land of Egypt will speak the language of Canaan